NeonWizard/AMC-App/README.md

 # AMC App

+TODO: Clean out and include build instructions for professor

 ## The latest and greatest boilerplate for Infinite Red opinions

 This is the boilerplate that [Infinite Red](https://infinite.red) uses as a way to test bleeding-edge changes to our React Native stack.